Search

 Since that takeover, the race has gone from strength to strength.
 Hosting multiple European and World long distance championships and attracting some of the world’s best PROs as well as a strong contingent of age groupers.

 These days it’s not just a race – it’s a festival of multisport.
-Alongside the flagship long distance triathlon, there’s also a middle distance race; relays; Junior Challenge and a Kids run; aquabike events and the No Limits Challenge.
-Giving age-groupers of all ages and abilities plenty of opportunities to experience this unique below sea-level course.
+Alongside the flagship long distance triathlon, there’s also a middle distance race; relays; Junior Challenge and a Kids run; aquabike events, the No Limits and Senior Challenge.
+Plus the Breach Student Relay which encourages university students to take on a 380m swim, 9km bike and a 2km as a three-person relay team, with their race entry including a drink at the special student after party.
+Designed for all abilities and ages, Challenge Family have created plenty of opportunities for more people than ever to experience this unique below sea-level course.

 Challenge Almere-Amsterdam course records

 The course at Challenge Almere-Amsterdam is one of the fastest triathlon race courses going.
 The swim takes place in a calm lake, the straight forward course making it easy to sight and get into a rhythm.
-The bike course has virtually no elevation, and once you negotiate a few narrower bike paths at the start of the loop you’ve got long stretches of buttery smooth target to push the power and ramp up the speed.
+The bike course has virtually no elevation, and once you negotiate a few narrower bike paths at the start of the loop you’ve got long stretches of buttery smooth tarmac to push the power and ramp up the speed.
 Add in a flat, four lap run course with an energy boost each time you pass the finish line party.
-And you’ve got the recipe for some seriously quick times – as long as you can take on the head winds.
+And you’ve got the recipe for some seriously quick times, especially if you get lucky and get a day without much wind to contend with.

 It’s perhaps no surprise then that Challenge Almere-Amsterdam has set the stage for some pretty quick times over the years.